Skip to Main Content

 2. All alternative treatments of financial information within generally accepted accounting principles.

-Oversight of the Authority/Corporation’s Internal Audit Function
+Oversight of the Authority's Internal Audit Function

-The Audit Committee shall:
+The Committee shall:

-1. Review management’s summary of the activities of the Department of Audit and Management Services and the Bureau of Fiscal and Toll Audit of the Department of Finance and Accounts including any identified material issues.
+1. Review Executive Staff's summary of the activities of the Department of Audit and Management Services and the Bureau of Fiscal and Toll Audit of the Department of Finance and Accounts including any identified material issues.
 The Committee will review audit reports and approve procedures for implementing the accepted recommendations, when necessary.

 2. Approve the scope of the annual audit plans prepared by the Department of Audit and Management Services and the Bureau of Fiscal and Toll Audit submitted by the Director of Audit and Management Services.